Jessie219-web/wiki-documents/docs/Sensor/SeeedStudio_XIAO_Gadgets/xiao_075inch_epaper_panel/ePaper_panel_with_trmnl.md

 ### Smart Playlist
 - **Smart Playlist Option**: At the bottom, you can choose whether to automatically skip screens whose content hasn't changed (e.g., "Never skip screens").

+> 📖 Want to learn more?
+Read the [Smart Playlists blog post](https://usetrmnl.com/blog/smart-playlists) for advanced tips and details.

 This flexible playlist system lets you fully customize what your ePaper Panel displays, how often it updates, and in what order.
 You can mix and match different plugins to create a personalized dashboard that fits your needs.